azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 [Back to top…](Readme.md#contents)
 ### Guide to queries on AzSDK OMS Solution
-This section walks you through the queries present in the AzSDK OMS solution pack.
-Make sure that you have the latest solution install on you OMS workspace.To get the updated OMS solution you need to re-install the OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** but make sure that you take a backup the changes that you made on the previous AzSDK OMS solution as these customization will be lost on re-installing latest OMS Solution.
+This section walks you through the queries present in AzSDK OMS solution.
+Make sure that you have the latest solution installed on your OMS workspace.To get the latest OMS solution you need to re-install OMS solution using step **[[1-c]](https://github.com/azsdk/azsdk-docs/blob/master/05-Alerting-and-Monitoring/Readme.md#setting-up-the-azsdk-oms-solution-step-by-step)** mentioned above, but before that make sure to take a backup of the changes that you made on the previous AzSDK OMS solution as they will be lost on re-installing OMS Solution.
 The latest queries show the status of controls based on the following criterias.
 - Every blade shows the status of controls for all subscription whose data is sent to the OMS workspace.
-- Status for baseline controls only are shown in various blades.
-- These queries work upon the baseline control events received by OMS for last scan done with required access within last 3 days.
+- The queries show the count based on status of baseline controls in the last scan done with required access with in last three days.
 - Any control status except "Passed" including "Verify" is treated as "Failed".

 Details of various blades of Azure Security Health View are as follows:

-**1) Subsciption Security Status:** This blade displays the status of baseline Subsciption Security Control of your subscription(s) based on the last scan data received for these controls.
+**1) Subsciption Security Status:** This blade displays the status of baseline Subsciption Security Control of your subscription(s).
 This blade consists of a donut and a list.

-- Donut: The below query shows the aggregated control status of baseline Subscription Security controls for each subscription.
+- Donut: The below query shows the aggregated control status of baseline Subscription Security controls.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)